konapun/orbital-frame/packages/orbital-frame-core/README.md

 jobs that manually specify their own signal handlers.
 Attempts to send a signal to a job that doesn't handle that signal will result in a catchable error being thrown.
-  * **createSignalHandler** `Number pid` Create a signal handler for a process which will respond to signals by command PID.
+  * **createSignalHandler** `Nil` Create a signal handler for a process which will respond to signals sent by other commands.
     * **onSignal** `Signal signal, Fn handler` Set up a function to be invoked upon signal.
   * **send** `Number jobId, Signal signal` Send a signal to a job which has a signal handler installed.
 Throws an error if job cannot receive signal.